 In addition to shock and grief, losing a loved one can feel overwhelming.
 There are several things that must be done immediately following a death:

 If you request immediate assistance, yes.
 If the family wishes to spend time with the deceased to say goodbye, that’s perfectly acceptable.
 Your funeral director will come when your time is right.

 A loved one’s method of disposition, or how their remains will be handled, is a very personal decision.
 Cremation is the most common method in the United States, but many people still choose to be buried in a cemetery or mausoleum.
 When deciding between cremation and burial, keep in mind that the options available when planning a funeral or memorial service differ little between the two.

-No. Cremation is only a method of handling remains, and just a part the process of a funeral or memorial service.
+No. Cremation is only a method of handling remains, and is just a part of the process of a funeral or memorial service.
 It is an alternative to burial or entombment.
-We encourage every family to have a service to allow family, friends and community to gather in remembrance of a loved one.
+We encourage every family to have a service to allow family, friends, and community to gather in remembrance of a loved one.